manjeetkr23/Fetchify/README.md

 <div align="center">
   <img src="fetchify/assets/icon/icon.png" width="20%" />

-# Shots Studio
+# Fetchify

 A Screenshot Manager to Declutter Your Gallery

 </div>

-Shots Studio turns your chaotic screenshot folder into an **intelligent, organized archive**.
+Fetchify turns your chaotic screenshot folder into an **intelligent, organized archive**.
 Now powered by **on-device AI with Gemma**, you can process screenshots **offline** — faster, private, and without internet dependency.

 ---

-## What is Shots Studio?
+## What is Fetchify?

 Drowning in screenshots you can’t find when you need them?
-**Shots Studio** brings **AI-driven search, smart tagging, and seamless organization** to your screenshot collection.
+**Fetchify** brings **AI-driven search, smart tagging, and seamless organization** to your screenshot collection.

-With Shots Studio, you can:
+With Fetchify, you can:

 - **Search** by content — not just file names.
 - Add or generate **tags** automatically using AI.